ChrikB/UIjson.js/README.md

 var dataHolder = {
   property:"name", // the property
   path: "", // Path may be used when you add a nested object which is part of a bigger instance, to separate this dataholder from others if they have same properties.
-  assignTo: "input_field"   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName:"Bio",        // Default tab is 'General'.
-Only if tab with label 'Bio' is active you will be able to see the UI element for this property. label:"Person's Name" // Label text goes to 'control-label' element of bootstrap. options:[],             // Options required if assignTo is "select_list", "radio" or "checkbox"
+  assignTo: "input_field",   // How this property will be rendered in HTML.There a list of UI types in code architecture section of documentation. tabName:"Bio",        // Default tab is 'General'.
+Only if tab with label 'Bio' is active you will be able to see the UI element for this property. label:"Person's Name", // Label text goes to 'control-label' element of bootstrap. options:[],             // Options required if assignTo is "select_list", "radio" or "checkbox"
    arrEach: false,         // If true means that if the value of the object is an array of strings,each element of the array will be a seperate UI element in HTML
    array_Api: {              // It has meaning only if arrEach = true